wangbaamiao/github-showcase-page-ml-group-get-that-bonus/README.md

 > To find more details on the SOA Challenge, please click [2022 SOA Research Challenge](https://www.soa.org/research/opportunities/2022-student-research-case-study-challenge/).

+## Project Overview

+This page briefly showcases the results and methodology for constructing Rarita's national football team, key strategies to be implemented, 1o-year profit & loss analysis, relevant economic impacts and risk considerations.
+We applied machine learning models such as linear regression,shrinkage models and ensemble models for feature selection and also built a discounted cash flow model to present the future profit or loss positions of the strategy proposed.
+We conducted economic analysis by regions...

+> To find more details on the SOA Challenge, please click [2022 SOA Research Challenge](https://www.soa.org/research/opportunities/2022-student-research-case-study-challenge/).

 ## Project Objectives

 The project aims to  help Rarita form a competitive national football team, which is expected to boost the country’s economy.
 With the competitiveness defined as follows: